-Low-cost, independent, looking for cheapest accommodation and food ;and involves carrying a fully loaded back pack over long distances for long periods of time.
+Low-cost, independent, looking for cheapest accommodation and food; and involves carrying a fully loaded backpack over long distances for long periods of time.
 (Unless you invest in one with wheels like I did!)

 You might prefer to travel on your own for independence and total freedom or for a life-changing experience or for self-development purposes.
 Very often you see solo travel recommended as something you should do at least once in your life.
-However it does bring with it a different set of considerations about costs (e.g. single-room supplements), risk and safety.
-Once you start travelling solo however, it’s not long before you meet other solos or join a tour where you’ll find other birds of feather in the group.
+However, it does bring with it a different set of considerations about costs (e.g. single-room supplements), risk and safety.
+Once you start travelling solo, however, it’s not long before you meet other solos or join a tour where you’ll find other birds of a feather in the group.

 This usually means when a group of people decide to go travelling together for the same reason.
 It can also have a wider meaning when say family, friends or a social club might do just one component of a trip together.
-They may have journeys from different homes but they come together for an overnight stay.
-Their rendezvous will be a big party houses, large hotel or bunk barn.
+They may have journeyed from different homes but they come together for an overnight stay.
+Their rendezvous will be a big party house, large hotel or bunk barn.
 Then they might book their numbers on an adventure tour or participate in an activity provided by one of many specialised operators.

-The buying power of numbers, say 10 people, can bring benefits like discounted prices.
-Also groups are comprised of folk with like-minds although sometimes some people’s attitudes and characters can bring conflict.
+The buying power of numbers say, 10 people, can bring benefits like discounted prices.
+Also, groups are comprised of folk with like-minds although sometimes some people’s attitudes and characters can bring conflict.

 Family and Friends

 You may have family and friends living in different places to you.
 This will give you an opportunity to see their local area when you visit them.
 It’s almost a tradition for the hosts to play “tour guide”.
 Sometimes it can be an excuse for hosts to try somewhere new on their own patch.
-I recently had a re-union with an old friend and staying with him meant we could have a long-overdue catch-up and also visit nearby nature reserves.
+I recently had a reunion with an old friend and staying with him meant we could have a long-overdue catch-up and also visit nearby nature reserves.

 Whatever your type and style we hope you have fun shaping your travels.
 Drop us an email or use the form on the Contact page if you want some help with information or would like to know some useful resources.
 Or sign-up to our mailing list using the form in the side panel to receive our occasional newsletter.